Fatawu Safiu’s last penalty strike secures Swedish Allsvenskan promotion for Trelleborgs FF

 Trelleborgs went into the match against Brommapojkarna at Vångavallen with a 1-1 result from the first leg.

-The Blues started the game brilliant, getting their tails up in the 27th minute through Mattias Håkansson after he was nicely set up by Oscar Johansson.
+The Blues started the game brilliantly, getting their tails up in the 27th minute through Mattias Håkansson after he was nicely set up by Oscar Johansson.

 But Brommapojkarna fought back to restore parity courtesy Alexander Nilsson with curiously the last kick of the game.